 We’re not going to spend long on this one.
-Most of our sabs really dislike the word “cute” to describe any animals and it would disrespectful to only care about something based on how ‘cute’ or ‘fluffy’ it is.
+Most of our sabs really dislike the word “cute” to describe any animals and it would disrespectful to only care about something or someone based on how ‘cute’ or ‘fluffy’ it is / they are.
 We don’t particularly think children are cute or fluffy, but would intervene to stop them suffering if we could.
-Despite little first-hand experience, we’re pretty sure Syrians aren’t exactly ‘cute and fluffy’ but have a huge amount of respect and support for a mate of ours who is in Syria currently defending an area against ISIS.
+Despite little first-hand experience, we’re pretty sure Syrians aren’t exactly ‘cute and fluffy’ but have a huge amount of respect and support for our mates who have fought in Syria, currently defending areas against ISIS.
 One of our sabs picked up an ill slow-worm which then recovered at another mate’s house last year (not the most ‘cute’ or ‘fluffy’ creature in the world by most standards).
 In short, what a stupid thing to say.
 Let’s move on.

 “If you film children out on a hunt, you’re a paedophile”

 There is actually nothing illegal about filming children unless the images you are recording are indecent.
 Even the Telegraph says so in this article.
 However, to put hunt-supporting parents’ minds at ease, we do not film children unless we need to.
-We wouldn’t be filming them just for the sake of it, but if, for example, a child of 11 was riding their horse repeatedly at one of our sabs and trying to kick them in the process while being egged on by other children of a similar age, we would film them (and we did in this situation as it actually did happen one day).
+We wouldn’t be filming them just for the sake of it, but if, for example, a child of 11 was riding their horse repeatedly at one of our sabs and trying to kick them in the process while being egged on by other children of a similar age or the adults around them, we would film them (and we did in this situation as it actually happened one day).
 They are above the age of criminal responsibility and we would not hesitate to report them to the police like any other person doing the same.

 If we happen to be filming hounds picking up on the scent of a fox and you tell your child to ride their pony in the way (or they just happen to ride or walk into shot) we’re going to keep filming.
 And it won’t be illegal to do so.
 We, of course, would try to film around them, not at them (they’re not exactly what we want on film) but it can’t always be helped.
 We’re happy to try and blank out faces if this happens or we’re asked (politely) to.
 Unless it’s Sam from the Ledbury Hunt as he is a whipper-in and therefore part of the hunt.